 If you clay bar your vehicle and the coating still does not seem to performing like it was when brand new, you may be due for a maintenance "topper".
 The reality is that no matter how conscientious you are every time you touch your coating with a wash mitt, towel etc. the friction on the surface will start to impact the slickness of the top of the coating.
 Ceramic coatings are harder than your factory paint but are not totally impervious to scuffing etc.

 Most professionally installed coatings require a yearly maintenance in order to keep your warranty valid.
 Usually during this inspection a ceramic spray will be applied to freshen up the coating.
 Most brands of DIY coatings recommend using a refresher spray approx. every 6 months.

-Regardless of what type of coating you have it doesn't hurt your coating to use a ceramic maintenance product on a regular basis to keep it looking its best.
-Any time you add a ceramic based product on top of your coating it not only refreshes the coating you are also adding a sacrificial layer on top of the coating ie. the top coat will wear away before any of your base coating does.
+Regardless of what type of coating you have you should use a ceramic maintenance product on a regular basis to keep it looking its best.
+Any time you add a ceramic based product on top of your coating it not only refreshes the coating you are also adding a sacrificial layer on top of the coating IE: the top coat will wear away before any of your base coating does.
 If your coating is Si02 (ceramic) based, pretty much any Si02 based top coat will be compatible with your coating.
 Maintaining your coating will not only keep it looking great, it extends the life of the coating.

 There are several methods to maintain your coating..

 Spray on dry

 These are maintenance sprays that are applied very similar to a spray wax.
 Most have a durability of 6 months or more Note: These type products can be used as a standalone (no base coat) as well and you will get about the same lifespan as you would using it as a top coat.
 These products are a great solution for those who desire the look of ceramic but do not want to take the time to apply a longer life coating.
 Following are examples of good quality Si02 maintenance sprays..